 RVs, motor homes, 5th wheels, travel trailers, etc., must be stored in the rear yard or in the side yard behind the front face of the house.
 If over 6 feet in height, the item must be screened with a 6-foot opaque fence/gate.
 Such vehicles may NOT be used as living quarters.
 Only one (1) such item may be stored at the residence.

-The temporary parking of a recreational vehicle in the front yard on a residential lot for the purposes of loading, unloading, or cleaning shall be permitted for a period of time not to exceed 72 hours provided, the recreational vehicle is not used for living quarters or business purposes.
+The temporary parking of a recreational vehicle in the front yard on a residential lot for the purposes of loading, unloading, or cleaning shall be permitted for a period of time not to exceed 72 hours.
 While temporarily located as provided herein, the recreational vehicle shall not be parked so as to obstruct traffic visibility.

 Stagnant Water/Green Pools